-Knowledge is primarily the product of the past as we know more about the past than the future.
+Engineering is a practice that often tries to make statements about the future.
+However, knowledge is primarily the product of the past as we know more about the past than the future.
 For example, we can precisely describe past daily temperatures, but cannot accurately forecast future temperatures.
-Time asymmetry of knowledge can be attributed to several factors of which the significant ones are:
+Time asymmetry of knowledge can be attributed to several factors of which the significant ones are